Ion Ioanid: 1955–1960. Pitești prison

 The prison staff behaviour fit the same general direction as in other political prisons.
-The warden was – for most of the time, till after the strike, when he was replaced – captain Mândreş, nicknamed Bogeyman due to his savage attitude towards the prisoners.
+The warden was – for most of the time, till after the strike, when he was replaced – captain Mândreș, nicknamed Bogeyman due to his savage attitude towards the prisoners.
 The staff's actions were as abusive as possible.
 Medical care, actually the lack of it, always reminded the inmates how little life was valued in there.
 In the unhygienic prison conditions, boils were a common problem.
 When treated, it was usually in an advanced stage, and surgery was necessary.
 No anesthesia was used, just alcohol and a knife.
 Aside from excruciating pain, this often led to further infections.
 But the refusal of medical care was a very efficient execution method.
-Such was the case of Alexandru Balş, suffering from asthma.
+Such was the case of Alexandru Balș, suffering from asthma.
 Every now and then, he received a few ephedrine pills, which helped, but not enough for a continuous treatment.
-In time, he got weak and "As time passed by, without the administration taking any sort of action towards saving his life, it became clear for us that Balş was deliberately sentenced to death, the sentence being carried out through lack of medical care.".
+In time, he got weak and "As time passed by, without the administration taking any sort of action towards saving his life, it became clear for us that Balș was deliberately sentenced to death, the sentence being carried out through lack of medical care.".
 After weeks of agony, by the time it was already too late, he finally got the proper medical attention from the prison doctors.
 Unable to move, his cell colleagues had to sign for his medicine; later, after his death, this was recorded as proof that he did, in fact, receive the necessary treatment.

 The medical training of the prison doctor was such that, when Colonel Mihai Kiriacescu suffered a cardiac arrest – and resuscitation did not help – his colleagues requested him having an adrenaline shot; the injection was done by the medic in charge, Ciortan, half an hour later, intramuscularly, in his thigh.

 The ordeal was both physical and mental, and the inmates tried to resist it through any possible means.
 Communication with other cells through Morse code helped them receive valuable information about their friends, while the need to communicate with the outside world, by any means, was insatiable.
-Pavel Constantin, a fellow inmate and fried, who was released while Ioanid was incarcerated in Piteşti, proposed to him a method of receiving information from the outside.
+Pavel Constantin, a fellow inmate and friend, who was released while Ioanid was incarcerated in Pitești, proposed to him a method of receiving information from the outside.
 Since it was possible to observe, from the prison cell window, the street outside the walls, it would be feasible to send from there messages, Morse coded, inside the facility.
 After release, Constantin went to Ioanid's mother and, at well established times, once a month, she applied this method.
 As it was very difficult and ineffective – the distance was great and it was hard to make out the body gestures needed to emulate the signals – as well as very risky, this happened only a few times, before giving up on the procedure.